not even the rain has been performed in Brussels and Helsinki…

 not even the rain is entirely dependent on “the speaking of the object”: objects speaking unknown languages.
 The experience of composing it was not one of imposing my will upon the sounds to make them express something I feel, but rather one of getting out of the way.
 Of allowing something to come into being through me.
 Of being surpassed.

 All the sounds were generated by sound processing programs I wrote in Max/MSP.
-The music was composed and spatialized in 8 channels using Pro Tools at the studio Musiques & Recherches (Ohain, Belgium). not even the rain was a finalist in the competition Città di Udine (Italy, 2002).
+The music was composed and spatialized in 8 channels using Pro Tools at the studios of Musiques & Recherches (Ohain, Belgium). not even the rain was a finalist in the competition Città di Udine (Italy, 2002).